twoscoops/two-scoops-of-django-1.8/change_list.md

 ## Two Scoops of Django 1.8 Change List Update #1

 * Chapter: Project Layout
-  * Fixed URL to cookiecutters
+  * Fixed URL to cookiecutters, thanks to @MihailRussu (#47)
 * Chapter: Building REST APIs
   * In warning box about simple API lacking permissions, linked to relevant section in DRF documentation.
 * Chapter: Tradeoffs Replacing Core Components
-  * Added mention of CAP theorem to the fad table
+  * Added mention of CAP theorem to the fad table, thanks to @vartec
 * Chapter: User Model
   * Added `verbose_name` argument to `PositiveIntegerField`.
 * Chapter: Third-Party Packages
-  * For the purpose of clarity, switched from OSI to choosealicense.com for selecting licenses.
+  * For the purpose of clarity, switched from OSI to choosealicense.com for selecting licenses, thanks to @vartec
 * Chapter: Testing
   * Added subsection 22.3.7 on *Testing for Failure*.
   * added section 22.10 for alternatives to `unittest`